 The program, which is the first of its kind in the country, allows participating families to be reimbursed up to $500 for expenses related to reading instruction/tutoring in addition to what they receive in public school.

 The program is expected to serve more than 19,000 students.
-Check back for additional details about the program as they become available.
+Visit Step Up for Students to learn more about the program and to be notified when applications become available.

 - Just Read, Florida!
 Office – Reading tips for parents